 |Instructor: Timo Seppäläinen|

 |Office: 425 Van Vleck.
 Office Hours: after class, or by appointment.|

 |E-mail: seppalai and then at math dot wisc dot edu|

-This is the course homepage that also serves as the syllabus for the course.
+This is the course homepage.
+Part of this information is repeated in the course syllabus that you find on Canvas.
 Here you will find our weekly schedule and updates on scheduling matters.
-The Mathematics Department also has a general information page on this course.
+The Mathematics Department has also a general information page on this course.
 Deadlines from the Registrar's page.

 Math 531 is a mathematically rigorous introduction to probability theory at an advanced undergraduate level.
 Probability theory is the part of mathematics that studies random phenomena.
 From a broad intellectual perspective, probability is one of the core areas of mathematics with its own distinct style of reasoning.
 Among the other core areas are analysis, algebra, geometry/topology, logic and computation.

 Probability theory is ubiquitous in natural science, social science and engineering, so this course can be valuable in conjunction with many different majors.
 531 is not a course in statistics.
 Statistics is a discipline mainly concerned with analyzing and representing data.
 Probability theory forms the mathematical foundation of statistics, but the two disciplines are separate.

 Math 531 gives an introduction to the basics (Kolmogorov axioms, conditional probability and independence, random variables, expectation) and goes over some classical parts of probability theory with proofs, such as the weak and strong laws of large numbers, DeMoivre-Laplace central limit theorem, the study of simple random walk, and applications of generating functions.
 Math 531 serves both as a stand-alone undergraduate introduction to probability theory and as a sequel to Math/Stat 431 for students who wish to learn the 431 material at a deeper level and tackle some additional topics.